£65 + VAT per year

 What happens if you don’t file a confirmation statement?

 Any criminal proceedings for not filing confirmation statements are separate from – and in addition to – any late filing penalties issued by Companies House against the limited company.

 Remember that this is a legal requirement and failure to comply can have serious consequences for directors, including fines and prosecution.
 If you forget to file your confirmation statement by the deadline, make sure you check and confirm your details as soon as possible.
 If not, the registrar may assume the company has ceased trading and strike you from the company register.

 Your accountant is most likely to file on your behalf, however – the company’s directors are ultimately responsible for this legal requirement.

-If you would like to receive my bi-weekly newsletter containing useful information to help you with your accounts, tips about saving on taxes, or relevant HMRC news deciphered in lay terms, please sign up.
+If you would like to receive my monthly newsletter containing useful information to help you with your accounts, tips about saving on taxes, or relevant HMRC news deciphered in lay terms, please sign up.